olasmi02/Head_gear_classification/README.md

 ## Results

 The model achieved an accuracy of 94% on the validation set and a test accuracy of 94% on the testing set.

-The loss and accuracy curves are plotted for visualization.
+## Contributing

+If you want to contribute to this project, please fork the repository and make changes as you’d like.
+Pull requests are warmly welcome.

 ## Authors